Electronics - Designing with discrete semiconductors

 FMMT560, PNP, -500Vceo 1mA, -500Vebo 100uA, Ccbo 8pF

 FMMT459, NPN, 450Vceo 1mA, 500Vcbo 100uA, 500Vcev, Ccbo=5pF, Vebo 7V 100uA.

 In the above the drive speed could be compromised because the circuit is not truly driving the transistors in common base or with the all the transistor bases driven negative when they are turning off.
 In that case miller capacitance effect could multiply Ccbo by 100 (hfe is up to about 100) and thereby increase the switching time to 5mS or somewhere between that and the 20-50uS calculated using a simple model.
 In this application such a lower speed would not be a problem.

-The maximum reverse break down current is not given so I have used the test current given.
+The maximum reverse break down current is not given, so I have used the test current given.
 I have also avoided secondary breakdown by driving the base negative or by using common base of the BJT and using a very low current so that the transistors can be used at higher voltages.
-Precaution has been included to ensure that the power supply dose not rise too fast in order that the voltage is shared between the transistors thereby preventing the circuit capacitance that would briefly cause the voltage to be shared unequally to occur.
+Precaution has been included to ensure that the power supply does not rise too fast in order that the voltage is shared between the transistors, thereby preventing the circuit capacitance that would briefly cause the voltage to be shared unequally to occur.